Housing Services

 • A person with Disabilities,

-• Working or has been hired to work in Plumas, Lassen or Tehama Counties
+• Working or has been hired to work in Plumas, Lassen, Sierra or Tehama Counties

-• Working or has been hired to work outside Plumas, Lassen or Tehama Counties, but live in Plumas, Lassen, or Tehama Counties
+• Working or has been hired to work outside Plumas, Lassen, Sierra or Tehama Counties, but live in Plumas, Lassen, Sierra or Tehama Counties

 Preferences are also extended to Applicant Families who:

-• Live in Plumas, Lassen, or Tehama Counties
+• Live in Plumas, Lassen, Sierra or Tehama Counties

 • Have been displaced by private or public action.